sigcsets/sigcse2020/attendees/kidscamp.md

 ### Nursing Moms

-A private area will be available at the Hyatt for nursing moms.
-Any conference attendee can ask at the Hyatt front desk and you will be directed to the room.
-This room is available for you even if you are not staying at the Hyatt.
+A private area will be available for nursing moms.
+Any conference attendee can ask at the registrationdesk and you will be directed to the room.